Why are there so many microblading horror stories out there?

 Building a Portfolio Is Possible During the 6-month Mentorship

 Showing your portfolio to your potential clients is essential.
-Your clients are either going to have never had their brows microbladed before, or they are coming back again for more because the first artist they went to left a botched microblading process.
-So if you have no prior experience in microblading, then you’ve got a lot of homework before you can convince anyone that your work is better than anyone else’s.
+Your clients are either going to have never had their brows microbladed before, or they are coming back again for more.
+So if you have no prior experience in microblading, then you’ve got a lot of homework!
+You better work on your portfolio before you can convince anyone that your work is better than anyone else’s.

 The only way to gain this experience is through reputable internships, which means going with a mentor.
 So, be prepared for it to take at least as long as the six months of mentorship!